One backend for every brand, region, and tenant

 One platform per brand multiplies your platform tax

-The default enterprise move for a second brand, a new region, or a marketplace tenancy is another platform.
-A second admin to operate.
-A second database to keep in sync.
-A second integration footprint into the ERP, the warehouse, and the identity provider.
-Customer data splits across instances.
-Catalogue drifts.
-Pricing logic lives in three different places.
+The default enterprise move for a second brand, a new region, or a marketplace tenancy is another platform: another admin to operate, another database to keep in sync, another integration footprint into the ERP, the warehouse, and the identity provider.
+Customer data splits across instances, catalogue drifts, and pricing logic ends up in three different places.
 Every new market doubles the maintenance bill.

 Vendure refuses that trade-off.
-Channels are a first-class primitive in the core, not a fork and not a plugin.
+Channels are a first-class primitive built into Vendure Core.
 One Vendure backend models every storefront, region, dealer, marketplace tenant, and B2B segment, and each channel scopes its own catalogue, pricing, currency, language, tax, shipping, and roles.
 You run one codebase and one canonical data model instead of a separate platform per brand.

 Every lever channels expose